konratp/uchicago-data-visualization/proposal/proposal.md

     member-states of both NATO and the Warsaw Pact.
 In order to do so, we will create a variable indicating whether a country is part of NATO, the Warsaw Pact, or non-aligned.
-    Considering the growing number of events in Olympics over time, we want to normalize the number of medals to account for changes in number of events.
-    There are multiple ways to normalize the number of medals won.
-One approach is to divide the number of medals won by a country in a year by the total number of medals available in that particular year.
-This will ensure that a country winning 10 medals out of 50 in year x, and then winning 20 out of 100 medals a few years later doesn't necessarily show an improvement in their performance in olympics as the success rate in terms of percentage of medals won remains the same.
-Another approach is to divide a country's gold medalists in a year by the total number of participants from that country in the same year.
-This measure shows the success rate of that country and allows us to anlyze whether increase in number of medals won is indeed due to improved performance and not just because of increase in number of participants from that country.
-A third approach would be to normalize around the mean number of medals won by a country.
-This measure allows us to see how a country is doing relative to the global average.
-We can use more than one of these newly created normalized scores in the same plot using different aesthetic shapes for each measure and colors for countries.
-    Alternatively, we can also aggregate the events by discipline to account for the increase/decrease in number of events.
-To do so we will create a new variable that groups the events by sports category and then aggregates the number of medals won in that discipline for each country.
-Then we can use this new variable in our time series analysis to facet by discipline to analyze performance of countries across those disciplines.

 2. We will construct two plots to assess the second set of questions.
     Our first plot, a time-series plot, will indicate the proportion of